 Salesforce Tower Chicago: Execution Against All Odds

-CHICAGO, IL — 60 stories above the convergence of the Chicago River stands Salesforce Tower.
+CHICAGO, IL — Sixty stories above the convergence of the Chicago River stands Salesforce Tower Chicago.
 At 835 feet in height, the newest addition to the Downtown Chicago skyline brings 1.2 million square feet of Class A office space to the River North district.
-The latest addition to Alvine Engineering’s impressive downtown Chicago portfolio comes off the heels of infrastructure work at the River North Tower, Wolf Point West, and Wolf Point North.
-Salesforce Tower Chicago is the finishing touch to the Wolf Point mixed-use-development, a joint venture envisioned by real estate developer Hines and Pelli Clark & Partners.
+The latest addition to Alvine Engineering’s impressive downtown Chicago portfolio comes off the heels of building systems design work at River Point Tower, Wolf Point West Tower, and the Wolf Point North parking garage.
+Salesforce Tower Chicago is the finishing touch to the Wolf Point mixed-use development.
+The project is a venture envisioned by real estate developer Hines in partnership with the Joseph P. Kennedy family and Pelli Clark & Partners, who led the design efforts for the entire Wolf Point site.
 A precise design drives the cutting-edge allure of the office space.
-The building features column-free corners, floor-to-ceiling windows with innovative glass technology, active outdoor spaces, and robust mechanical and electrical components that support Hines’ ambitious indoor environment objectives.
+The building features column-free corners, floor-to-ceiling windows, active outdoor spaces, and robust mechanical and electrical components that support the project’s ambitious environmental objectives.

 Amidst the rousing success of the tower’s construction were a myriad of obstacles.
-The project, originally envisioned and proposed in 2012, was impacted drastically by the COVID-19 pandemic.
+Originally envisioned and proposed in 2012 with the Wolf Point Master Plan, the construction of Salesforce Tower Chicago was impacted by the COVID-19 pandemic.
 Along with an unprecedented supply chain slowdown, overall economic confusion, and a radical restructuring of collaboration strategy, Alvine Engineering and its partners were forced to quickly adapt to the uncharted terrain of construction amidst a full-scale pandemic.
 In-person meetings with suppliers and collaborators turned virtual.
 Interior layouts, construction coordination, and other future considerations now had to accommodate a post-COVID world of social distancing and hybrid work compliance.

-As one of the few projects continuing construction throughout the pandemic, Salesforce Tower Chicago would become a trailblazing example of post-COVID office space.
+As one of the few projects continuing construction throughout the pandemic, Salesforce Tower Chicago would become an example of post-COVID office space.
 Additionally, the project would become a model for office-tenant talent attraction in light of the nationwide surge in remote work accommodations.

 Unique Building…Unique Solutions